If you live in a climate like I do, with temps that

 directly into the mud.
 Place a layer of mud on the entire

-as shown here.
+recessed area as shown below.
 Run your tape strip through a bucket of water or

 under a running faucet briefly.
 Shake excess water off the strip.